onenorth/sitecore-field-migrator/README.md

 The migrator can be run by navigating to: /sitecore/admin/FieldMigrator/Default.aspx.
 Click the **Run Field Migrator** button.

 > Note: there is no progress indicator.
 You can check the Sitecore logs for an indication of progress.
+[BareTale](https://www.baremetalsoft.com/baretail/) provides a way to monitor logs in real time.

 You may need to perform the following steps after running the migrator:
 * Publish the items that were migrated